About · Estate Office of Pontiac

 Office Manager

-Joined in 2019.
 Bilingual in English and Spanish.
 Manages all application intake, lease renewals, and tenant communications — and is the person most likely to actually answer the phone on the first ring.

 WKO